nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 Doesn't really looks like anything. :neutral_face:
 Which isn't very surprising; the code did what it was suppose to do: it generated random rectangles on the white image.
 Since we don't have any scoring logic yet (that's a topic for another article) the resulting image is composed of random noise.
+We'll need to wait a bit longer to get an image that even remotely reflects "Mona Lisa".

 ### Throwing dice of other shapes

-It's nice to have mutators other than `RectangleMutator`, which are able to mutate images with different shapes, but I'm not going to cover them here.
-The reason is simple - they operate under the same rules.
-You need to define boundaries first and then you need to draw the desired shape.
+It'd be nice to have mutators other than `RectangleMutator`, which are able to mutate images with different shapes, but I'm not going to cover them here.
+The reason is simple - they operate under the same rules: you need to define boundaries first and then you need to draw the desired shape.
 I've implemented two other mutators: `TriangleMutator` and `CircleMutator`.
 Their sources can be found [here](https://github.com/nathiss/franklin/tree/73aa8dada3e8c3cae9aff5e24637785268e3527a/src/mutators).

 ## Afterword

-You might've noticed that the code examples of this article are not strictly bound together, meaning you cannot just copy them to have a working example.
+You might've noticed that the code examples of this article are not strictly bounded together, meaning you cannot just copy them to have a working example.
 A bunch of things like: `Random` implementation, loading the original image, mutation loop, and the whole `impl Image` block are missing.
 If you want to have a working solution it's [here](https://github.com/nathiss/franklin/tree/73aa8dada3e8c3cae9aff5e24637785268e3527a) _(locked down to the newest